zpuckeridge/blog/content/blog/create-your-own-blog/index.md

 ---
-title: "Create your own Blog with Gatsby and GitHub Pages"
+title: "📝 Create your own Blog with Gatsby and GitHub Pages"
 slug: create-your-own-blog
 date: 2021-05-06
 tags: Technical